 From an early stage, Stette believed that fishing would become one of Norway’s most automated industries within a few years.
 He therefore increased his company’s involvement in research and development, in collaboration with customers.
 As a director of Salmon Evolution and owner of a 3.3 per cent shareholding, he wants to continue this thinking.

-Skarvøy has been managing director of Salmon Evolution AS since we were founded in August 2017.
-He has experience and background from the aquaculture sector, occupying key positions since the early 1990s in Pan Fish, Marine Harvest as regional manager, and Salmar Organic and Salmar Rauma as CEO.
+Skarvøy has experience and background from the aquaculture sector, occupying key positions since the early 1990s in Pan Fish, Marine Harvest as regional manager, and Salmar Organic and Salmar Rauma as CEO.
 The last two companies merged to form Salmar Farming, where Skarvøy was regional manager until 2016.

 He is concerned to build a profitable and sustainable business in the local community, with attention concentrated on entrepreneurial expertise as well as technology which reduces many of the challenges facing the aquaculture industry today